ScottLogic/blog/_posts/2024-08-29-llms-dont-hallucinate.md

 through perception (or, indeed, by any other means).
 And it doesn't attempt to use language as a means of communicating information with other minds.

-So the concept 'hallucination' fundamentally mischaracterises the nature of LLMs by assuming that false or unfaithful outputs are abnormal for LLMs.
+So the concept of 'hallucination' fundamentally mischaracterises the nature of LLMs by assuming that false or unfaithful outputs are abnormal for LLMs.
 In fact, such outputs, while rare (at least in recent models), are nonetheless normal, like a dice rolling six sixes in a row.